yoosofan/prezentprogramo/docs/templates.rst

 Luckily, for most cases you don't need to create your own template, as the default template is very simple and most things you need to do is doable with css.
-However, I don't want Hovercraft! to set up a wall where it isn't flexible enough for your needs, so I added support to make your own templates.
+However, I don't want Bildumilo! to set up a wall where it isn't flexible enough for your needs, so I added support to make your own templates.

-You need to create your own template if you are unsatisfied with the HTML that Hovercraft! generates, for example if you need to use another version of HTML or if the reStructuredText you are using isn't being rendered in a way that is useful for you.
+You need to create your own template if you are unsatisfied with the HTML that Bildumilo! generates, for example if you need to use another version of HTML or if the reStructuredText you are using isn't being rendered in a way that is useful for you.
 Although if you aren't happy with the HTML generated from the reStructuredText that could very well be a bug, so open an issue on `Github`_ for discussion.

-Hovercraft! generates presentations by converting the reStructuredText into XML and then using XSLT to translate the XML into HTML.
+Bildumilo! generates presentations by converting the reStructuredText into XML and then using XSLT to translate the XML into HTML.

 Templates are directories with a configuration file, a template XSL file,